Luitgard (Frankish queen)

 Luitgard was the daughter of Luitfrid II of Sundgau, an Alamannian count, and Hiltrude of Wormsgau.
 She married Charlemagne in 794, when he was around 50 years old.

 Little is known of her, except that the king found in her a calm and virtuous woman; at court, she was even appreciated by his children.
 Alcuin praises Luitgarde's love of letters: of her he says, “The queen loves to converse with learned and learned men; after his devotional exercises, it is his dearest pastime.
 She is full of complaisance for the king, pious, blameless and worthy of all the love of such a husband."
 She also accompanied Charlemagne on the great hunt each year.

+Luitgard seems to have been involved in the distribution of the Avar treasure, after Charlemagne's invasion of their polity.